 Ability to lift up to 50 pounds and team lift 75 pounds (more or less) throughout the day;

 1.5 or 2 days off per week.
-You should expect to work most weekends, if not all, during the season.
+You should expect to work most weekends, if not all, during the school year.